 - If you are sick, please stay home at this time.

 - Please avoid touching doors and handles as much as possible, or touch them with a tissue in hand or your elbow.
-The exterior doors will be propped open.

 - Please maintain 6’ social distancing between groups of people which don’t live together.

 - In order to maintain 6’ social distancing, please walk along the right side of the hallway when walking through it.

 - The chairs will be placed in groups 6’ apart from each other, and those setting out the chairs/hymnals will wear gloves.
 Please find a group of chairs that fits your family size.

 - A few rows of chairs in the back of the gym nearest the piano are designated as a “Mask-Only” section, with the rest of the chairs in the gym acting as a “Mask-Optional” section.

 - There will be no fellowship meals or coffee at this time.

 - The elements of the Lord’s Supper will be distributed in individual sealed containers.